Healthcare Systems

 No. Most engagements begin after AI is already in active clinical use.
 The Shadow AI Audit and decision authority mapping are designed precisely for organizations whose AI footprint has outpaced their governance architecture.
 The earlier the governance work begins, the less reactive it has to be when regulators or accreditors ask the question.

-G.U.A.R.D. stands for Governance, Use Authority, Accountability, Risk Management, and Documentation.
+G.U.A.R.D. stands for Governance, Understanding, Authority, Reputation, and Design.
 It is one of several structured instruments Falkovia applies in healthcare engagements.
-The full assessment includes the AI Governance Maturity Index, the AI Adoption Risk Index, a Shadow AI Audit, and the AI Governance Framework for Hospital Boards, alongside a 50+ question diagnostic mapped to NIST AI RMF, ISO/IEC 42001, and the EU AI Act.
+The full assessment includes the AI Governance Maturity Scorecard™, the AI Adoption Risk Index™, a Shadow AI Audit, and the AI Governance Framework for Hospital Boards, alongside a 50+ question diagnostic mapped to NIST AI RMF, ISO/IEC 42001, and the EU AI Act.
 Together they produce a documented governance architecture customized to your organization's regulatory environment, accreditation status, and current AI exposure.

 Both.
 The governance architecture is sector-specific, not size-specific.
 Academic medical centers carry additional research and IRB considerations; community systems often carry more shadow AI exposure because deployment moved faster than central oversight.
 The engagement is scoped to the organization's actual governance landscape.